Gear train

-A gear train is a machine element of a mechanical system formed by mounting gears on a frame so the teeth of the gears engage.
+A gear train or gear set is a machine element of a mechanical system formed by mounting two or more gears on a frame such that the teeth of the gears engage.

 Gear teeth are designed to ensure the pitch circles of engaging gears roll on each other without slipping, providing a smooth transmission of rotation from one gear to the next.
 Features of gears and gear trains include: